0x7c13/UnityEditor-DarkMode/README.md

         }
     }
     ```
+    > **NOTE:** You could also inject the dll using `withdll.exe` from [Detours](https://github.com/microsoft/Detours).
+But I prefer this approach as it is  clean and doesn't require any external tools.
+Instructions are provided in the later sections for the use of `withdll.exe`.
 - Restart Unity Editor and you are done!
 - Now enjoy the immersive dark mode in Unity Editor!